Honest Inference for Stochastic Optimization

-This flexibility and generality come with a price in two aspects.
-Although we provide conditions under which the proposed confidence set shrinks to a singleton at the optimal rate adaptively, the proposed confidence set can be larger than the traditional ones due to sample splitting.
-Moreover, the shape of the confidence set is controlled by the shape of the objective function.
-Unlike traditional methods that control the shape of the confidence set by considering an appropriate statistic, the proposed confidence set can be non-convex or even disconnected depending on the (estimated) objective function.
+This flexibility and generality come with a price.
+First, although we provide conditions under which the proposed confidence set shrinks to a singleton at the optimal rate adaptively, it can be larger than traditional confidence sets due to the use of sample splitting.
+In practice, data efficiency can be partially recovered by swapping the roles of the splits and aggregating the resulting sets via a majority-vote procedure~\citep{gasparin2024merging}, though such efficiency improvements are not the focus of this work.
+Importantly, the role of sample splitting here is fundamentally different from that in double machine learning (DML) ~\citep{chernozhukov2018double, foster2023orthogonal}: at its core, DML relies on influence-function expansions and regularity conditions to establish asymptotic normality, whereas the proposed framework is precisely designed to avoid this type of assumptions.
+Second, unlike traditional methods that control the shape of the confidence set by considering an appropriate statistic, the proposed confidence set can be non-convex or even disconnected depending on the (estimated) objective function.
 It might be worth pointing out that, in regular cases, the proposed confidence set will approximately be an ellipsoid in similarity to the likelihood ratio confidence set.
 Furthermore, we note that the universal inference procedure of~\cite{wasserman2020universal} also shares the same drawbacks.